JKSmirny/Tableau_NYC_CitiBike/README.md

 Interesting that theare significantly more bike rentals from Tue to Thu than on Mon and Fri.
 The peak hour remains the same, 6pm (17:30-18:29).

-Curious fact: The most bikes in NYC during April of 2020 were rented by the people, born in 1969.
+Curious fact 1: The most bikes in NYC during April of 2020 were rented by the people, born in 1969.
 Explanation: People who rent bikes hourly are not required to specify their age, so they are assigned a default birth year of 1969.
 If you look at monthly bike renters, there is not such phenomenon.
+Dashboard 2, Sheet 3

+Curious fact 2:
+Female riders tend to pick up bikes in the middle of the day, so do the hourly renters.
+Sheet 6A, Sheet 6B